cowang4/S4h/README.md

 level of abstraction of state is in `src/peer_info.rs`.
 Finally, some auxiliary functions and structures are in `src/client.rs`, `src/key.rs`, `src/hash.rs`, and `src/reputation.rs`.
 As of the time of writing this, the code is unfortunately very poorly commented.
-Some insight on the design is avaliable in the thesis.
+Some insight on the design is available in the thesis.